fbpx Skip to content

 MUS 327 Music History II

-Students will explore the development of Western music from the Classical period to the present.
-The course will use readings, discussions, videos, podcasts, and musical analysis to address such important trends as developments in tonality, the emergence of instrumental music forms, the development of Romanticism, and the evolution of the aesthetics of the twentieth century.
+In this course, students will explore the development of Western Music in western civilization from the Late-Classical Period (ca. 1850) to the Modern Period (ca. 1950).
+The course will use readings, discussions, videos, podcasts, and musical analysis to address such important trends as the development of music notation, the practices of diatonic tonality, the application of chromaticism in late-Romantic compositions, the emergence of atonality, and the evolution of the aesthetics of the Romantic and Modern periods.

 Block 2